Malwarize/webpalm/README.md

 ```bash
 webpalm -u https://google.com -l2 -m 5
 ```
-📝 **Note**  that that the live mode is working with only 1 thread so you can't use it with the live mode
+📝 **Note**  that the live mode is working with only 1 thread so you can't use it with the live mode

 ## Regexes Examples